Skip to main content

 Metamask, like other wallets, uses infrastructure to communicate with the blockchain.
 By default it talks to Infura, one of the biggest infrastructure providers in the ethereum ecosystem.

-The way this communication takes place is through Remote Procedure Calls (RPC), and call data is formatted as Java Script Object Notation (JSON), which is why you might see the term JSON RPC somewhere.
-Here is a more in-depth explanation by Infura.
+The way this communication takes place is through Remote Procedure Calls (RPC), and call data is formatted as Java Script Object Notation (JSON).
+This is why you might see the term JSON RPC somewhere.
+For a more detailed explanation, check out Infura' documentation.

-Metamask polls information about the state of the blockchain in this way, e.g. gas prices, wallet balance and more.
-After creating and signing transactions, Metamask sends these to the selected RPC endpoint, too.
+MetaMask polls for information about the blockchain's state, including gas prices, wallet balances, and more.
+After creating and signing transactions, it sends these to the selected RPC endpoint.

-GasHawk places itself between Metamask and the Node provider.
+GasHawk acts as an intermediary between MetaMask and the node provider.

 Being in the position between a Wallet/Service and the Node provider allows GasHawk to: